krzykamil/kkp_wiki/_posts/2020-11-25-ddd-design-notes-and-challenge.markdown

 to try and follow Rails directory structure when using DDD in rails, rails can just be used for its routing, views, controllers etc, while DDD follows its own rules of segregating read models, BCs.
 Do not force rails architecture into DDD, do it the other way around.
 - Authentication and Authorization:
-  - can though of as BC (to me that seems to complicated, and makes it easier to mistake it into putting auth into domain level whcih is not fine as said below)
+  - can though of as BC (to me that seems too complicated, and makes it easier to mistake it into putting auth into domain level whcih is not fine as said below)
   - current_user makes sense at the application level, but not at domain level.
 Passing id of user into command is fine, but not the whole objects. standard solution is app controller filter that uses current user. deal with auth and then creates commands, passes them further, or grabs read model etc.
   Domain elements should not know about auth, application should, since auth is part of the application not the domain.